-Terminalia is a one day festival of psychogeography on 23rd Feburary 2015.
-There will be a number of events in Leeds and beyond.
+Terminalia is a one day festival of psychogeography on 23rd Feburary 2016.
+There will be a number of free events in Leeds and the North of England.
 Terminalia is the festival of Terminus, Roman god of boundaries and landmarks.
 If there was ever a god and festival for psychogeography this would be it!
 Events have been run on this day in Leeds since 2011.

-Read here for a review by Phil Kirby of the 2014 walk!
+Read here for a review by Phil Kirby of our 2014 event!
 The Culture Vulture: A Drink To The City

 - Do you have an event you would like listing? let us know!